UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/Identity Management/KeyCloak/KeyCloak.md

 # KeyCloak
 Keycloak is an open-source identity and access management (IAM) solution designed to help secure applications by providing centralized authentication and authorization services.
 It supports various security protocols and can integrate with different types of applications and services, both on-premise and in the cloud.

-## Getting Started
+## Getting Started (Docker)
 In order to get started we will need to install docker as this documentation focuses on using the advantages of docker to better use KeyCloak in general.
-If you already have docker installed you can skip to KeyCloak Docker Install
+If you already have docker installed you can skip to KeyCloak Install.

 Below is the squential command lines needed to download and install docker, more in depth documentation on the workings of docker should be found elsewhere on this repo.